john-sallins/john-sallins/README.md

 - 👋 Hi, I’m @john-sallins
 - 👀 I’m interested in RUST programming and ios development
-- 🌱 I’m currently learning RUST
+- 🌱 I’m currently teaching RUST
 - 📫 You can reach me on john_christian2@icloud.com

 <!---